 If a fire is set or an explosion is caused, there will be an extensive investigation to determine what the intent was of the person who is accused of the arson.
 When the fire is set intentionally, but is not intended to cause injuries or damages, there may be no cause for criminal charges to be filed.
 However, if injuries and damages were intended and resulted due to the intent or recklessness, you may be facing harsh state and federal consequences.

-At the Law Offices of Michael T. Nolan, Jr., in Brick, New Jersey, I focus the large majority of my practice on providing effective criminal defense.
-I offer clients 20 years of knowledge and skill needed to handle the most complex arson cases.
+At the Law Offices of Michael T. Nolan, Jr., in Brick, New Jersey, I offer clients 20 years of knowledge and skill needed to handle the most complex arson cases.
+Call me today for a free consultation — I can be reached toll free at 888-415-7141.

 Arson (Arson In The Third Degree)